Don't abandon the hourly rate just yet

-I recently spoke at the 2016 CXPS (Client Experience in Professional Services) Conference in Durham, North Carolina.
+I recently spoke at the 2016 CXPS Conference in North Carolina.
 Coincidentally, the conference was held at the same time as Moogfest, an event that bills itself as a gathering of “artists, futurist thinkers, inventors, entrepreneurs, designers, engineers, scientists, and musicians.”

 Last week I blogged about three common fears that hold professionals back when it comes to asking for client feedback.
 And I was pleased to see that my post generated a reasonable of discussion from people on the feedback front line.

 The value of client feedback to professional services firms is well documented.
 And yet, so many professionals let their fears about client feedback hold them back from doing it properly.
 If you’re one of them, read on...

 A lot of people have been asking me how to ask for work lately.
 Here are seven tactics I tell them to use.

 How to build your practice when you're busy

 If, like me, you believe that the essence of good client service is knowing your client, The Legal 500 General Counsel Powerlist for Australia and New Zealand should make for a fascinating read.